Lebanese Fried Kibbeh Balls/ kibbeh Akras

 Lebanese Fried Kibbeh Balls/Authentic kibbeh (Video)

-A Lebanese table full of mezze, isn’t complete without kibbeh, a dish classically made with ground meat and bulgur.
-Known in other countries in the Middle East as kubba, but particularly popular in Lebanon, where it is considered the national dish.
-Kibbeh comes in different forms, but the most popular versions are fried, baked and raw; and today we are going to be making the fried kibbeh balls, our recipe scales easily to feed a crowd, and you can make extra to freeze for later.
-Making kibbeh balls can seem daunting but once you practice that, you will be delighted by the result.
+Lebanese love their kibbeh and why woudn’t they: A Lebanese table full of mezze, isn’t complete without kibbeh, a dish favored across the Middle East, but particularly popular in Lebanon, where it is considered the national dish.
+It comes in different forms, but the most popular versions are fried, baked and raw; in today’s post we are going to be making the munch and crunch fried kibbeh balls that have gained popularity overseas; our recipe scales easily to feed a crowd, and you can make extra to freeze for later.
+Making kibbeh balls seems daunting but once you practice that, you will be delighted by the result.

 Our family recipe is authentic and luscious, and I kept it the way my granny and mom made it.